Search

 Hands holding a finished bowl of freshly shredded chicken

-Shredded Chicken Recipe (With Whole Chicken or Boneless Cuts)
+Shredded Chicken Recipe (Whole Chicken or Boneless Cuts)

-This shredded chicken recipe delivers juicy, flavorful results every time — whether you're using a whole chicken for rich broth and maximum tenderness or boneless cuts for quick and easy preparation.
-Includes stovetop, oven, and Instant Pot methods, as well as expert tips for shredding, storing, and utilizing the broth.
+This shredded chicken recipe consistently delivers juicy, flavorful results, whether you use a whole chicken for rich broth and tenderness or boneless cuts for quick preparation.
+Includes stovetop, oven, Instant Pot, and slow cooker methods, plus pro tips for shredding, storing, and saving the broth.

 Prep Time 5 minutes